Plans in our kitchen, especially kids recipes like this attempt at banana cream pie, don’t always end up as intended.

 - If you have leftover pudding and whipped cream, make some individual desserts.

-I always keep instant pudding on hand for spur of the moment desserts.
-On occasion, Trader Joe’s has a good instant vanilla pudding.
+I always keep instant pudding on hand for spur of the moment desserts like this.